ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Issues.md

 This can happen if the wrong ".product" file is run and not all plugins are defined in the application.

 * Make sure you *only* run ibex.product in uk.ac.stfc.isis.ibex.**client**.product *not* any other ".product" file in the workspace e.g. uk.ac.stfc.isis.ibex.product

+### I can't see changes in a new branch

+Sometimes when you check out a new branch in the ibex GUI repository, you won't see any changes in the GUI.
+You can fix this by following the steps below:

+1. In Eclipse, remove all the projects from the workspace and close Eclipse.
+1. Then, while checked out to the branch you want to see the changes on, perform a `git clean -fdx && git reset HEAD --hard` to reset the git repository.
+This will remove any changes you have made to the branch.
+1. Restart Eclipse and repeat the steps to get the GUI working from [Building the GUI](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Building-the-GUI).